CRPropa/CRPropa3/doc/pages/Installation.md

     export PKG_CONFIG_PATH=$HOME/.local/lib/pkgconfig:$PKG_CONFIG_PATH
     ```

-We highly recommend to use a virtualenv setup to install CRPropa!
+However, we highly recommend to use a virtualenv setup to install CRPropa!

-## Install from source in python virtualenv - a detailed guide (RECOMMENDED)
+## Install in python virtualenv

-CRPropa is typically run on clusters where superuser access is not always available to the user.
-Besides that, it is easier to ensure the reproducibility of simulations in a user controlled and clean environment.
+CRPropa is typically run on clusters where superuser access is not always
+available to the user.
+Besides that, it is easier to ensure the reproducibility
+of simulations in a user controlled and clean environment.
+Thus, the user
-Thus, the user space deployment without privileged access to the system would be a preferred way.
-Python provides the most flexible access to CRPropa features, hence, Python and SWIG are required.
-To avoid clashes with the system's Python and its libraries, Python virtual environment will be used as well.
+space deployment without privileged access to the system would be a preferred
+way.
+Python provides the most flexible access to CRPropa features, hence,
+Python and SWIG are required.
+To avoid clashes with the system's Python and its
+libraries, Python virtual environment will be used as well.

-This procedure brings a few extra steps compared to the already given plain installation from source, but this kind of CRPropa deployment will be a worthwhile effort afterwards.
+This procedure brings a few extra steps compared to the already given plain
+installation from source, but this kind of CRPropa deployment will be a
+worthwhile effort afterwards.

 1. Choose a location of the deployment and save it in an environment variable to avoid retyping, for example,
     ```sh